itxKid/itxKid/README.md

-# 💫 Jaime Kyes:
+# Jaime Kyes:
-Hello, My name is Jaime Kyes!
+Hello, My name is Jaime Kyes and I am a second-year Computer Science student!

 # Experience with: